carynJohansen/old2/research_projects.md

   feature: texture-feature-06.jpg
   <!-- credit: Arabidopsis contrast -->
 ---
  I am interested in how plants make metabolic tradeoffs to compete for light resources above ground while also competing for nutrient and water resources belowground.
 I am taking a systems genetics approach that leverages my background in whole plant physiology, metabolism, and modeling.
-There are only so many hours in the day so this site is a work in progress.
-More to come...until then, here is a project outline.
+More details to come, but here is a project outline of current post-doc projects and former projects.

 #Postdoc Projects
 * genotype by crowding environment eQTL mapping in B. rapa